-3.2.1.
-Visual words
+3.2.1 Visual words

 The extracted low level pose features are direct measurements of relative motion at a short time window.
-In order to capture the dynamics in interaction, we generalize those low level features to a middle level to summarize the distributions of those primitive motions in a reasonable time span, i.e. 500 frames or 20 s in our case.
-Furthermore, since we are classifying conversational scenarios at 20-s segments, the common approach of appending feature vectors will result in prohibitively long feature vectors for discriminative classifiers to train.
+In order to capture the dynamics in interaction, we generalize those low level features to a middle level to summarize the distributions of those primitive motions in a reasonable time span, i.e. 500 frames or 20 seconds in our case.
+Furthermore, since we are classifying conversational scenarios at 20-second segments, the common approach of appending feature vectors will result in prohibitively long feature vectors for discriminative classifiers to train.
 In this work, we thus adopt the bag of words approach to derive middle level features that are suitable for classification of conversational interactions, each of which may contain various amount of primitive motions.
 Different from video analysis where for instance the spatial-temporal interesting points are detected from sequential images using space-time corner detectors or separable linear filters, in our case, the raw data is, for example, the locations of joints in the kinematic model.
-Consequently, we are concerned with the distributions of those features across time.
-We hence use unsupervised clustering to generate visual words across the whole sequence and across all subjects to create a visual vocabulary.
-A further generalization to visual topics is then performed based on the distribution of visual words in an
+Con-